tortellini-tools/action/README.md

 - check licensing issues of given GitHub repositories
 - list of GH repo urls
-- existing tools that can check the conflicts
+- existing tools (an be cli, web application or (paid) service) that can check the conflicts
 - generate a report:
   - color: red (big issues?), green (no issues), orange (some issues), gray (cannot determine)
   - list of licenses (and conflicting dependencies?)